firavoyage/blogging/projects.md

   - `blog.json` one json format for all the blogging sites

-- `materialgen` text generate img quickly offline powered by live2d libraries
+- `materialgen` text generate img quickly offline characters // svg & l2d library
+actions // positions & transforms
+styles // img filter
+backgrounds // grass sea sky etc
+- `simplechat` chat -> commands
+most things we've done in chatgpt were really simple a large model for nlp isnt needed search // weather price location music wikihow etc convert // img2text article2summary gen // img article voice animation etc

-- `gi2d` retro treasure hunting gameplay from teyvat
+- `gi2d` retro treasure hunting gameplay on teyvat

 - `intuitive_algorithm` powerful way to present algorithm
 - `kawaii_oi` the adorable oi tut qwq
-- `path_oi` the classified oi problemlists
+- `path_oi` the classified oi problemlist

 - `charspainter` imgs2ascii

 - `arc++` a cpp dialect
-- `vyg` way to command the browser some browser apis are too complex here is the instruction list of all you need every item is an integration of some basic apis such as `localStorage` `XMLHttpRequest`
+- `vyg` way to command the browser some browser apis are too complex there should be an instruction list of all you need combined these basic apis such as `localStorage` `XMLHttpRequest`
 - `f.js` the base of an app
 functions